 In the main, the collection bags on these pieces of equipment can be anywhere between 30 and 50 litres.
-While you will want to make sure that the collection bag is large enough, you will not want something that is so big that you struggle to carry it around.
+While you will want to make sure that the collection bag is large enough, you will not want something that is so big that you struggle to carry it around when getting full.

 Depending on the type of ground you are working on and the level of debris, you might need to alter the speed setting to prevent larger pieces of debris entering the machine.

-Firstly you will need to decide whether you want to purchase a leaf blower, a leaf vacuum or a 2-in-1 tool offering both options.
+Firstly you will need to decide whether you want to purchase an electric leaf blower, a leaf vacuum or a 2-in-1 tool offering both options.

 Leaving leaves in your garden will damage your lawn, as it will be starved of light and air.
 Using leaf vacuum or blower will assist in keeping your lawn clear and should be part of everybody’s Autumn Lawn Care schedule.

-They can be powered in many ways, but electric leaf blower vacuums are often the most cost-effective and easy to use.
+In general, leaf blowers can be powered in many ways, but electric leaf blower vacuums are often the most cost-effective, deliver good power and are easy to use.